cadet/CADET-Core/doc/interface/parameter_dependencies_config.rst

 **Correlations**
 """"""""""""""""

-Different types of parameter correlations are can be applied.
+Different types of parameter correlations can be applied.
 The following correlations can be used for all parameter-parameter dependencies, but we specify the required input fields only for ``COL_DISPERSION_DEP``, for the sake of conciseness.

 **Power Law**